3mdeb/news-and-ideas/README.md

 * Meta description - each post should have single-sentence description with proper keywords (try to add as many keywords as possible)
-> previously [TBD - how to set them now] was set in the Yoast SEO plugin
+> previously set in the Yoast SEO plugin [TBD - how to set them now]

 * Tags selection - use proper tags (good examples are tags for articles of our competition and results from the Google first site)